simonberner/gilded-rose-refactoring-kata-python/README.md

 You will see that without any Tests in place, you will be lost while refactoring.

+## What is Tidying?

+Tidying :broom: is a development activity where we change the structure (not the behaviour!) of existing code to improve its readability.

-## What is Code Refactoring?
+## What is Refactoring?

-Refactoring is a development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code while preserving its functionality.
+Refactoring :hammer: is a development and testing activity to improve the design (readability, maintainability, reducing complexity) of existing code by **changing its behaviour** while preserving its functionality.
 By continuously improving the design of code, we make it easier and easier to work with it.

 ## Gilded Rose Requirements Specification